aurelzefi/bootstrap-icons/README.md

 ## Usage

-Icons can be used a self-closing Blade component which will be compiled to SVG icons:
+Icons can be used as a self-closing Blade component which will be compiled to SVG icons:

 ```blade
 <x-bi-alarm-fill/>